Minnesota's job market coming back slowly as companies remain cautious

 St. Louis Park-based executive search firm Versique laid off a handful of employees in the spring after many of the companies it works for put their open positions on hold.

-“It hit us hard,” said Tony Sorensen, the company’s CEO.
+“It hit us hard,” said Tony Sorensen, Versique CEO.
 “2019 was one of our best years ever.
 January and February was off to a great start — tons of jobs.
 Everybody was hiring.
-And then all of a sudden this happens and everything just like — boom — it stopped right away.”
+And then all of a sudden this happens and everything just like — boom.
+It stopped right away.”

 But in recent months, some of its job searches that had been frozen have been reactivated.
 It’s been getting better every month, but is still a ways from getting back to pre-pandemic levels.

-There’s still a lot of unknowns for companies such as the outcome of the presidential election in November, when a vaccine will be widely available, and how fast the economy will recover, Sorensen said.
+Companies still face many unknowns such as the outcome of the presidential election in November, when a vaccine will be widely available and how fast the economy will recover, Sorensen said.

 “It’s hard to get aggressive in hiring with those things still hanging over our heads,” he said, adding that he expects to see more job openings at the end of the year or the beginning of next year.

-When I Work, a Minneapolis-based firm that offers a scheduling software for businesses such as restaurants and hotels, let go of about 60 employees, or about 35% of its workforce, in April when stay-at-home orders directly impacted many of its clients.
+When I Work, a Minneapolis-based firm that offers a scheduling software for businesses such as restaurants and hotels, let go of about 60 employees, or about 35% of its workforce, in April when stay-home orders directly affected many of its clients.

 “We’re expecting to hire probably another five to 10 folks” later in the year, he said.
 “But that will be predicated on how the economy fares and what happens in the fall.”